techupskills/copilot-dd/codespace-labs.md

 code contact.js
 ```

 2. Prompt Copilot to create a function with a regular expression to validate a US phone number.
-You can use the **CMD+I** interface.
+You can use the **CMD+I** interface and Accept the results.
 ```
 create a function to validate any global phone number using a regular expression
 ```